22 - 25 October 2026

 Friday 24 October, St. Eugene's Cathedral, 10pm

-Bask in the serenity of a late-night choral experience as two of Ireland’s finest choirs, Codetta and New Dublin Voices, come together in the transcendent setting of St Eugene’s Cathedral.
+The audience basked in the serenity of a late-night choral experience as two of Ireland’s finest choirs, Codetta and New Dublin Voices, came together in the transcendent setting of St Eugene’s Cathedral.

 Celebrating their 25th anniversary in 2025, Codetta is a cornerstone of the choral scene in Northern Ireland and beyond, with an impressive international touring record, collaborations with the Ulster Orchestra, and standout performances at the BBC Proms and Washington’s Kennedy Center.
 Under the direction of Dónal Doherty, Codetta brings a powerful blend of choral richness and artistic vision to every performance.

-Together, these choirs will present a radiant programme of sacred and contemporary music, ensuring a wonderfully luminous end to your Friday at the Festival.
+Together, these choirs presented a radiant programme of sacred and contemporary music, ensuring a wonderfully luminous end to Friday at the Festival.

 International Competition